 We offer specialized care to address the needs of seniors through expert diagnostic assessment and treatment in coordination with primary health care and community services.
 Our goal is always to reduce suffering and improve independent functioning in those with conditions such as depression or dementia.
 To achieve this, we address the many mental, physical, and social issues associated with advanced age that can affect comfort and function.

-Our Mood and Memory Care services consist of outpatient care in the hospital, nursing home consultation, research clinical trials, and education for families and health care providers.
+Our Mood & Memory Clinic services consist of outpatient care in the hospital, nursing home consultation, research clinical trials, and education for families and health care providers.
 When necessary, we provide physical, speech, and occupational therapy and close coordination with primary care physicians and nurses.

-Our Mood and Memory Care services relies on nurses, nurse practitioners, a psychologist, and geriatric psychiatrists to provide a comprehensive initial evaluation and make as accurate a diagnosis as possible.
+The Mood & Memory Clinic relies on nurses, nurse practitioners, a psychologist, and geriatric psychiatrists to provide a comprehensive initial evaluation and make as accurate a diagnosis as possible.
 Our staff also coordinates with the patient’s primary care physician and specialists to provide an effective and safe treatment.

 Our services are covered by Medicare, MaineCare, and most private insurance.